mason-e/mega-bucky/Change List.md

 - MM sytle "freeze" screen during screen change
     - Hard to implement on its own, but also compounded by the fact many screens in Bucky transition to a completely different style of the level
 - Update unfair sections where possible.
 Needs more fleshing out
+    - Cell "Act 5" - conveyor belts on top left return you back to same spot
+    - Cell "Act 7" - top path at end takes you back to same spot

 ### Excess